facebook/react/docs/docs/integrating-with-other-libraries.md

 ## Integrating with Other View Libraries

 React can be easily embedded into other applications thanks to the flexibility of `ReactDOM.render()`.
 While often used once at startup to load a single React application into the DOM, `ReactDOM.render()` can be called multiple times, both to create multiple React applications and to update existing ones.
-This allows applications to be rewritten in React piece by piece.
+In fact, this is exactly how React is used at Facebook.
+This approach allows applications to be rewritten in React piece by piece.

 ### Replacing String Based Rendering with React